 Retributivists care not only about who should be punished and why, they also care about how much punishment people receive.
 Retributivists endorse proportionality in punishment: whilst violent assaults and breaking the speed limit may both deserve some punishment, a world in which assaults attract less punishment than speeding is retributively unjust.
-For retributivists, it is controversial what crimes deserve what punishment, and how such deserved punishments can or should be calculated.
-For the purposes of this essay it does not matter whether retributivists think that punishments ought to be absolutely or only comparatively proportionate, nor whether the amount of punishment, or local legal rules.
+For retributivists, it is controversial what crimes deserve what punishment, and how such deserved punishments can or should be calculated.4 For the purposes of this essay it does not matter whether retributivists think that punishments ought to be absolutely or only comparatively proportionate, nor whether the amount of punishment deserved for a crime is fixed by universal morality, local moral sentiment, or local legal rules.
 Nor does it matter why we should, or are permitted to, criminalize behaviour and thus threaten people with punishment.
 What matters is that the retributivist endorses the following proposition: